I often get asked the following 2 questions around Nova’s assessment of talent:

 The Radar process that nominated candidates must take before getting into Nova includes 4 key parts:

-- A background section, which tries to understand the candidate’s professional and educational experience, as well as their international experience, and their command of languages.
-In this stage, candidates are also asked to submit a motivational text to join the Nova Community.
-This takes candidates between 5 and 15 minutes.
+- A background section which helps us understand the candidate’s professional and educational experience, international exposure, and language skills.
+Candidates also submit a short motivational text explaining why they want to join Nova.
+This section takes less than 5 minutes.

 - A video interview, which assesses candidates based on 6 of the most demanded competencies: drive, leadership, problem-solving, adaptability, self-awareness, and communication.
-This takes candidates between 6 and 12 minutes.
+This section takes less than 10 minutes.

 Assessing candidates with Radar